saamiya225/Graph-and-sequential-recommendation-systems/README.md

 Model evolution:

 We started with the base code of LightGCN, and implemented different versions to test our research questions.
-The final codebase uploaded is the last version in a series of modifications.
 We went from V0 -> V1 -> V2 ->V3.
-Current repository link is https://github.com/saamiya225/Graph-and-sequential-recommendation-systems.git, the previous versions can be tracked through the commits.
+The repository has all the 4 variants that we tested.

 Quick Start:
 1) Install